RoneyThomas/AlertDialogBug/README.md

 # AlertDialogBug

 This is a sample app to demo the bug in Android DatePicker.
-This only affects devices running Android 6/Android N which have high ppi like nexus 6p and nexus 9.
+This only affects devices running Android 6/Android N which have high dpi like nexus 6p and nexus 9.

 The issue here is that `android:layout_width="match_parent"` doesn't work for the DatePicker widget.